matthijslanser/matthijslanser/README.md

 # Hi there 👋
 My name is Matthijs Lanser, I'm a freelance software engineer from Netherlands 🇳🇱, based in Prague 🇨🇿.
+I have a big passion for turning ideas into real products.
+Over the last few years, I've been able to do this while working on and leading multiple complex international projects.

 ## Languages and technologies I use
 ![](https://img.shields.io/badge/C%23-grey?style=for-the-badge)